-You also register watch for the can а BroadcastReceiver to ACTION BACKGROUND_DATA_SETTING_CHANGED broadcast, also defined on ConnectivityManager.
+You can also register a BroadcastReceiver to watch for the ACTION_BACKGROUND_DATA_SETTING_CHANGED broadcast, also defined on ConnectivityManager.
 For example, you could elect to completely cancel your alarm if the background data setting is flipped to false.

 The "Everlasting Service" Anti-Pattern